hamilton-lima/robolucha/src/runner/tasks.md

 #Todo

 * MatchEventPublisher
     - Change ScoreUpdater to change the score in the LuchadorRunner or keep the score available to the statepublisher
+        - MatchRunner gameDefinition.getMinParticipants()
+        trigger event using observable to facilitate the test of scoreupdater and others that check if the matchstarted

     - Send events to Redis using RemoteQueue

 * MatchStatePublisher